Siege of Cawnpore: Satichaura Ghat massacre

 After the fighting began, Nana Sahib's general Tatya Tope allegedly ordered the 2nd Bengal Cavalry unit and some artillery units to open fire on the British.
-The rebel cavalry sowars moved into the water, to kill the remaining British soldiers with swords and pistols.
-The surviving men were killed, while the women and children were taken into captivity, as Nana Sahib did not approve of their killing.
+The rebel cavalry sowars moved into the water to kill the remaining British soldiers with swords and pistols.
+The surviving men were killed whilst the women and children were taken into captivity since Nana Sahib did not approve of their killing.
 Around 120 women and children were taken prisoner and escorted to Savada House, Nana Sahib's headquarters during the siege.